What I Need to Know

 Under the Roads Act 1993, a vehicular crossing (being private works) is the responsibility of the property owner.
 Properly constructed crossings are encouraged as damage caused to a footway because of the lack of a crossing or by virtue of an unauthorised crossing may attract a penalty.
 Your driveway must comply with standards!

-Vehicular Crossing Policy establishes guidelines for the construction, widening, reconstruction and maintenance of vehicular crossings.
+Vehicular Footway Crossings Policy establishes guidelines for the construction, widening, reconstruction and maintenance of vehicular crossings.

 The design and specification covered by the application fee provides construction standards and levels.